Sir-Boops/docker-caddy/readme.md

-To use in a docker-compose.yml file
+To use put it in a docker-compose.yml file

 `volumes:`
 `  - ./caddyfile:/opt/caddyfile`